How we built this comparison

 Monteverde / Santa Elena — Cloud forest magic.
 Cooler temps, incredible biodiversity, zip-lining, coffee tours.
 More budget-friendly than Arenal.
 Expect $60–150/night for solid lodges.
 The roads here are notoriously rough (part of the charm, some say).
 Stay 2–3 nights.

 Manuel Antonio — Beach + rainforest combo.
-The national park is stunning — monkeys, sloths, and gorgeous beaches in one place.
+The national park is impressive — monkeys, sloths, and gorgeous beaches in one place.
 Quepos is the nearby town for restaurants and nightlife.
 Hotels range from $80–250/night.
 Stay 3–4 nights.

 Guanacaste / Tamarindo — The beach resort coast.
 Closest to a "Hawaii vibe" in Costa Rica.
 Beautiful beaches (Playa Flamingo, Tamarindo, Conchal), great surfing, more developed infrastructure.
 Fly into Liberia (LIR) airport for easy access.
 Hotels $100–300/night.